-My two grandkids had been at my house yesterday for less than 18 hours when I first heard those words.
+My two grandkids had been at my house for less than 18 hours when I first heard those words last summer.

-Their parents are on a 10 day mission trip to the Dominican Republic, so we are having “Cousin’s Camp” this week, adding their cousin Marie who lives close by into most of our daily activities.
+Their parents were on a 10 day mission trip to the Dominican Republic, so we were having “Cousin’s Camp” that week, adding their cousin Marie who lives close by into most of our daily activities.